 Kapok fiber goes into firm cushions that hold your body steadily.
 If of inferior quality, clumping can be a problem.
 Buckwheat hulls make for a heavier meditation pillow and are a very popular choice for home meditation corners.
 They can be contoured to adapt to your sitting posture but won’t hold their shape from one session to the next.
 Wool cushions and meditation pillows are durable, lightweight and extremely comfortable.
 They’re not usually as firm as kapok-filled cushions and may be too spongy for those who like a solid, thick seat.
 Wool cushions support blood circulation and are often recommended by experts.
 You can also find zafu shells that are simply filled with an inflatable beach ball: perfect for travelers.
 Some meditators swear by poly-fill zafus; others prefer cotton.
 Savvy shoppers can usually find an acceptable version of either for around $20.

 So now that you’ve got your cushion, it’s high time to use it.
-Don’t forget to download a good app for your guided meditation – our Mindworks Meditation App, for instance.
-And check out our course Learn to Meditate.
+Don’t forget to subscribe to a good platform for your guided meditation – Mindworks Meditation Courses, for instance.
+And check out our course Meditation Fundamentals.
 You’ll get helpful daily meditations, solid advice plus much more to help you get your practice started and keep it going strong.